-The Ranch kettle comes in one size and it’s absolutely enormous.
+The Ranch kettle comes in one size and it’s absolutely enormous at 37 inches across.
 Easily the largest of Weber’s kettle-shaped grills, the Ranch is overkill for all but Weber brand loyalists that need to make more than 40 burgers at a time.

 The aptly named Summit series is Weber charcoal grilling taken to its peak.
 It has every premium feature available on a Weber grill in its toolkit, including, but not limited to: gas-fired charcoal ignition, one-touch cleaning, double-walled lid and bowl, hinged grill grates, temperature gauges, timers and more.
 Weber grilling nirvana, basically.

-All Weber gas grills use a version of the brand’s GS4 grilling system, which includes an ignition system with a 10-year warranty, upgrades fuel tubes for improved heat distribution and “flavorizer” bars that catch grease before it causes flare-ups.
-The Spirit is the most affordable of Weber’s trio of gas grills.
+All Weber gas grills use a version of the brand’s GS4 grilling system, which includes an ignition system with a 10-year warranty, upgraded fuel tubes for improved heat distribution and “flavorizer” bars that catch grease before it causes flare-ups.
+The Spirit is the most affordable of Weber’s gas grills.
 It comes with prep tables, side hooks and all-terrain wheels.
 Plus, you can get it in a few different color and size combinations, and several (pricier) models are WiFi-connected smart grills.

 The Genesis series takes the basics from the Spirit grills and throws a few more features in.
 Namely, a side table burner, heating rack and porcelain-enameled steel body.
 Like the Spirit, there are also now several smart grills within the Genesis product line.
 Upgrading from the Spirit to the Genesis can be boiled down to one question: do you plan on grilling individual dishes or full meals?
 If the answer is the latter, go with the Genesis.